You are viewing a condensed mobile version of this NASPA webpage.

 Switch to full version.

-In 2022, NASPA planned to hold an election for three members of its Advisory Board (AB).
+In 2023, NASPA plans to hold an election for four members of its Advisory Board (AB).

 The composition of the AB over the years under NASPA is available at this website.